AdamDX1337/AdamDX1337/README.md

 ### Hi there 👋
 ##
-- 🔭 I’m currently working on my Classes
+- 🔭 I’m currently blank
-- 🌱 I’m currently learning C++ and C#
+- 🌱 I’m currently blank
 - 📫 How to reach me: austrasas@gmail.com
 ##